aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range-data-with-style/_index.md

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/nodejs-cpp/copy-range-data-only/) explained how to copy the data from a range of cells to another range.
+[Copy Range Data Only](/cells/nodejs-cpp/copy-range-data-only/) **explains** how to copy the data from a range of cells to another range.
 Specifically, it applies a new set of styles to the copied cells.
 Aspose.Cells can also copy a range complete with formatting.
 This article explains how.

 {{% /alert %}}